seankim658/NHL-xG-Modeling/README.md

 #### Running the PostgreSQL Database

 Run the Docker image that was created.
-Give a name to the container using `<CONTANINER NAME>`, and specify which port you want to use when accessing the database.
+Give a name to the container using `<CONTANINER NAME>`, and specify which port (scripts assume port 5438 was used) you want to use when accessing the database.

 ```bash
 docker run --name <CONTAINER NAME> -p <PORT>:5432 -d <IMAGE NAME>